anderkve/FYS3150/book/projects/project5.md

 - **Collaboration:** We strongly encourage you to collaborate with others, in groups of up to four students.
 The group hands in a single pdf.
 Remember to list everyone's name in the pdf.

 - **Reproducibility:** Your code should be available on a GitHub repo.
 You can refer to relevant parts of your code in your answers.
-Make sure to include a README file in the repo that briefly explains how the code is organized, and how it should be compiled and run in order for others to reproduce your results.
+Make sure to include a README file in the repo that briefly explains how the code is organised, and how it should be compiled and run in order for others to reproduce your results.

 - **Figures:** Figures included in your LaTeX document should preferrably be made as vector graphics (e.g. `.pdf` files), rather than raster graphics (e.g. `.png` files).